alabou/NMOS-MatroxOnly/NMOS With IPMX.md

 The `info_block` attribute and capability describe the RTCP stream produced by an IPMX Sender.
 A Sender that either does not produce media info blocks (non-IPMX) or produces media info blocks (IPMX) that are not supported by a Receiver MUST NOT prevent a Controller from connecting such a Receiver to the Sender.
 Such non-compliance only affects the Receiver's ability to adapt autonomously to dynamic changes in stream parameters, requiring intervention by the Controller instead.

+## HKEP

+As HDCP encryption applies only to audio and video streams using an RTP transport, any Receiver whose Flow `format` is neither `urn:x-nmos:format:audio` nor `urn:x-nmos:format:video`, or whose `transport` is neither `urn:x-nmos:transport:rtp` nor one of its subclassifications, and any Sender whose Flow `format` is neither `urn:x-nmos:format:audio` nor `urn:x-nmos:format:video`, or whose `transport` is neither `urn:x-nmos:transport:rtp` nor one of its subclassifications, MUST NOT implement the [HKEP](#hkep) section of this document.

 A Receiver SHOULD provide a `urn:x-matrox:cap:transport:hkep` capability to indicate its support for Senders that use HDCP encryption and the HKEP protocol.
 A capability value of `true` indicates support for HDCP encryption and the HKEP protocol, while a value of `false` indicates that they are not supported.

 A Receiver MAY support either or both `true` and `false` values.